revesansparole/pkglts/doc/option/coverage/main.rst

 your code need more thorough testing.

-There is two ways to use it, either using the 'coverage' command line tool or through the coverage option of the 'nose' test suite.
+There is two ways to use it, either using the 'coverage' command line tool or through the coverage option of your test suite.
 Both are already configured by the system.

 .. warning:: Both approaches requires the :doc:`../pysetup/main` option for nosetests
-             to take the config into account.
+             or pytest to take the config into account.
 Use the `Nosetests command line`_ approach if you don't want to add a setup.py to your package.

 Modifications